 (POST)SENSORY CORTEX CONSTELLATION

-Biological conflict: separation conflict, experienced as a loss of (physical) contact; also, wanting to separate someone.
+Biological conflict: separation conflict, experienced as a loss of (physical) contact; also, wanting to separate from someone.

 The degree of the short-term memory loss is proportional to the intensity of the conflicts.

 When children have a poor short-term memory, this is nowadays considered as one of the symptoms of ADD (Attention Deficit Disorder) or ADHD (Attention Deficit Hyperactivity Disorder), if the child happens to be hyperactive at the same time.
 From the GNM perspective, the concurrence of memory problems and hyperactivity indicates two coinciding constellations: one is related to separation conflicts, the other to conflicts of feeling stuck (see Motor Cortex Constellation).
 Often, the learning difficulties start after the separation from one of the parents or from both, after a move or a change of school involving a separation from schoolmates and friends, after a new sibling was born who gets more attention, after the mother goes back to work, or when the parents constantly argue or are too busy to spend time with their child.
-NOTE: In conventional medicine, an “ADD” diagnosis might also be made when the child is depressed (poor concentration) or manic-depressive with a dominance of the depressed mood; just like an “HD” (Hyperactivity Disorder) diagnosis might be made when the child is manic (inattentive, easily distracted).
+NOTE: In conventional medicine, an “ADD” diagnosis might also be made when the child is depressed (see primary depression) with poor concentration or manic-depressive with a dominance of the depressed mood; just like an “HD” (Hyperactivity Disorder) diagnosis might be made when the child is manic (see primary mania), i.e., being inattentive and easily distracted.

 Separation conflicts experienced in infancy or in early childhood are the underlying cause of dyslexia.